fdilke/bewl/README.md

 A DSL for the internal (Mitchell-Benabou) language of a topos.
 See [this presentation](https://www.evernote.com/shard/s141/sh/8e6b9d94-bc20-4fde-b2bf-9e844f486f76/d11244bad0729071fa00d19eaad312ce)

+[This slideshow](https://github.com/fdilke/bewl/blob/master/notes/StateOfTheBewlJan2016.pdf) explains the project and describes the overall state of play as of January 2016.

 I've had to keep re-implementing Bewl in successively more powerful programming languages (Java, Clojure and now Scala).
 Really it should be in Haskell or Idris but I'm not ready for those yet.